Joshuafolorunsho/wordcounter/README.md

 # Contribution Guide

-- Fork the repository, clone and make sure you are not working on the `masterbranch`
+- Fork the repository, clone and make sure you are not working on the `master branch`

 ```bash
 git clone https://github.com/{your-github-username}/to-do-list.git